MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility.md

 # Accessibility

-Accessibility is about building experiences that make your Windows app application usable by people who use technology in a wide range of environments and approach your UI with a range of needs and experiences.
+Accessibility is about building experiences that make your Windows application usable by people who use technology in a wide range of environments and approach your UI with a range of needs and experiences.
 For some situations, accessibility requirements are imposed by law.
 However, it's a good idea to address accessibility issues regardless of legal requirements so that your apps have the largest possible audience.

 > There's also a Microsoft Store declaration regarding accessibility for your app!